 3. Cyberwars Will Continue Raging: Nations like North Korea, Iran, and Russia, which are notoriously famous for waging cyber wars will continue doing so – for they don’t have much to lose by making attempts to extort, steal, spy and disrupt by infiltrating information systems (especially government and finance related) across the globe.
 Mainly because there’s no proper international law to check as well as punish such actions.

-2. Alternatively, Purchase The Whole Package: Free antivirus programs are good.
-But paid ones are even better.
-They can take various shapes and names – like for example internet security for individual PC users and endpoint protection for enterprises.
+2. Alternatively, Purchase The Whole Package: They can take various shapes and names – like for example internet security for individual PC users and endpoint protection for enterprises.
 These internet security software usually come equipped with security tools that can efficiently handle modern-day security threats like zero-day exploits successfully.
 Comodo Internet Security is a good option for PC users to ward off zero-day exploits.

 3. Update Software Regularly: Ensure you keep all your devices and various other applications which reside in them up-to-date.
 Because outdated software implies a lot of security vulnerabilities.
 Therefore don’t neglect ‘update messages’ from software vendors.
 They may be annoying and time-consuming.
 But they have to be done.